-Subject to raising this finance and gaining any necessary approvals from shareholders in general meeting during 2012, management believes that the Company will have adequate working capital to undertake all of its currently planned exploration and development programmes for the remainder of 2012 in relation to the Company's existing mineral properties and to cover administrative expenses for the same fiscal year and will thereafter have sufficient funds to finance the group and its commitments for the foreseeable future.
+Subject to raising this finance, management believes that the Company will have adequate working capital to undertake all of its currently planned exploration and development programmes for the remainder of 2012 in relation to the Company's existing mineral properties and to cover administrative expenses for the same fiscal year and will thereafter have sufficient funds to finance the group and its commitments for the foreseeable future.
 Whilst the Directors are confident that they are taking all the necessary steps to ensure that the funding will be available, there can be no certainty that this will be the case.
-Were future funding not to become available in an appropriate timescale, which might be the case if the outcome of the PEA was not in line with expectations, the Directors would need to consider alternative strategies.
+Were future funding not to become available in an appropriate timescale, the Directors would need to consider alternative strategies.